gcc-mirror/gcc/gcc/config/nvptx/nvptx.md

       gcc_checking_assert (REG_P (operands[0]));
       emit_insn (gen_nvptx_stacksave (Pmode, operands[0], operands[1]));
     }
-  else
+  /* We don't bother to special-case '-mfake-ptx-alloca' here.  */ else
     {
       /* The concept of a '%stack' pointer doesn't apply like this.